Nikhil Seetharam

-Nikhil Seetharam is a multi-platinum Grammy winning Canadian composer and record producer from Toronto, Ontario.
-He has worked with several notable artists such as Drake, Kendrick Lamar, Nicki Minaj, and DJ Khaled.
-Nikhil composes film and television scores and has worked with companies such as Disney+, Hulu, BET, CTV, HBO and more.
+Nikhil Seetharam, also known as Kromatik, is a multi-platinum, Grammy-winning Canadian composer and record producer from Toronto, Ontario.
+He has worked with Drake, Kendrick Lamar, Nicki Minaj, and DJ Khaled.
+Nikhil composes film and television scores and has worked with companies such as Disney+, Hulu, BET, CTV, and HBO.

-Musical career
+Career

 In 2010, Nikhil contributed production on Nicki Minaj's single "Moment 4 Life", which peaked at number 13 on the US Billboard Hot 100 chart.